Certificate, Money Market & IRAs

 An HDHP generally requires that you pay out of pocket for medical expenses until your deductible is reached.
 In some HDHPs, this could be as much as $5,000/year out of pocket before a claim can be paid by insurance.
 Consequently, Health Savings Accounts (HSAs) offer, in most cases, a tax-advantage way to save on health care costs through tax-deductible contributions and tax-free distributions.

 All New Horizons Credit Union branches have HSA literature with more details.
-Members may sign up for this account at any New Horizons Credit Union branch and order special HSA checks to help keep HSA expenses separate from other accounts for tax reporting purposes.
+Members may sign up for this account at any New Horizons Credit Union branch and order special, low cost, HSA checks to help keep HSA expenses separate from other accounts for tax reporting purposes.
 A New Hoirzons Credit Union HSA is a non-dividend earning account.

 As with any IRA/HSA product, we recommend that the member seek a tax advisor before contributing to or opening an IRA/HSA to make sure they fully understand the tax/saving benefits.